comster/millionbithomepage/README.md

 # 💠 Million Bit Homepage

-This project is the frontend javascript application for the [Million Bit Homepage](https://millionbithomepage.com/).
+Javascript application for the [Million Bit Homepage](https://millionbithomepage.com/).

-The goal of this application is to serve as a static and serverless application that allows submitting transactions on the etheruem blockchain that include data payloads containing image and position data.
+The goal of this project is to serve as a static and serverless application that allows submitting transactions on the etheruem blockchain that include data payloads containing image and position data.

 ## 🔨  Development